jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - The more seamless the acquisition & ingestion, the more engaged I am with the content

-- Insights are just as likely to be found in a 400-page book as well as a 40-minute podcast
+- Insights are just as likely to be found in a 400-page book as in a 40-minute podcast

-- Notes and subsequent review are essential for long-term retention
+- Notes and their subsequent review are essential for long-term retention

 - Recommendations from other people are as good, if not better, than algorithmic suggestions

-The rest of this post is an attempt at articulating ideal digital information tools as I wish they existed and how their current predecessors are lacking.
+The rest of this post is an attempt at articulating digital information tools as I wish they existed and how their current predecessors are lacking.
 What's also probably lacking are my [habits and workflows](https://www.buildingasecondbrain.com/) around this - but I'm looking at tools specifically here.

 ## Queue management for inbound digital content